Sumamed forte, 200 mg/5 ml banana flavor 16.74g

 Nelfinavir

-The simultaneous use of azithromycin (1200 mg) and nelfinavir (750 mg 3 times daily) causes increased equilibrium serum concentrations of azithromycin.
-No clinically significant adverse effects have been observed and no dose adjustment of azithromycin is required when used concomitantly with nelfinavir.
+The simultaneous use of azithromycin (1200 mg) and nelfinavir (750 mg 3 times a day) causes an increase in the equilibrium concentrations of azithromycin in the blood serum.
+No clinically significant side effects were observed and no dose adjustment of azithromycin was required when used concomitantly with nelfinavir.

 Rifabutin

-The concomitant use of azithromycin and rifabutin has no effect on the serum concentration of either drug.
-Neutropenia was sometimes observed when azithromycin and rifabutin were used concomitantly.
-Although neutropenia has been associated with the use of rifabutin, a causal relationship between the use of a combination of azithromycin and rifabutin and neutropenia has not been established.
+The simultaneous use of azithromycin and rifabutin does not affect the concentration of each drug in the blood serum.
+Neutropenia has sometimes been observed with simultaneous use of azithromycin and rifabutin.
+Although neutropenia has been associated with the use of rifabutin, a causal relationship between the use of the combination of azithromycin and rifabutin and neutropenia has not been established.
 Sildenafil

-There is no evidence of an effect of azithromycin (500 mg/day daily for 3 days) on the AUC and Cmax of sildenafil or its major circulating metabolite when used in healthy volunteers.
+When used in healthy volunteers, there was no evidence of the effect of azithromycin (500 mg/day daily for 3 days) on the AUC and Cmax of sildenafil or its main circulating metabolite.

 Terfenadine

-In pharmacokinetic studies there has been no evidence of interaction between azithromycin and terfenadine.
-There have been isolated cases reported in which the possibility of such an interaction could not be ruled out completely, but there has not been any concrete evidence that such an interaction has occurred.
+In pharmacokinetic studies, there was no evidence of interaction between azithromycin and terfenadine.
+There have been isolated cases reported where the possibility of such an interaction could not be completely excluded, but there was no concrete evidence that such an interaction occurred.

-The concomitant use of terfenadine and macrolides has been found to cause arrhythmias and prolongation of the QT interval.
+It has been found that the simultaneous use of terfenadine and macrolides can cause arrhythmia and prolongation of the QT interval.

 Theophylline

-No interaction between azithromycin and theophylline has been identified.
+No interaction has been detected between azithromycin and theophylline.

 Triazolam/midazolam